 This is an incredibly flexible way to study, with a number of core units complemented by optional units, allowing you to tailor your course to suit the needs of your employer and your long-term career plans.

 Subjects are taught by flexible learning, and you will be supported throughout your study with discussion forums.
 Academic tutorial attendance is required typically three times for each unit of study.
 Subjects are assessed through a combination of coursework and examinations which will be submitted electronically.

 Interested in studying this course as a Degree Apprenticeship?
 Find out more and contact Bournemouth & Poole College.

 See Course details for more information.

 Next start date:

 Accredited by the Institution of Engineering Designers and the Institution of Mechanical Engineers to fully meet the exemplifying academic benchmark requirements for registration as a Chartered Engineer (CEng) for 2020-2023 intake years

 Engineering discipline accredited to EngTech or partial IEng

-For September 2020 and September 2021 entry: Foundation degree or HND with Merit or above in an engineering discipline accredited to EngTech or partial IEng.
+For September 2021 entry: Foundation degree or HND with Merit or above in an engineering discipline accredited to EngTech or partial IEng.
 Applicants must be employed in a relevant role in the Engineering industry.
 For more information check out our full entry requirements.